medialab/minet/README.md

 optional arguments:
-  -h, --help                                      show this help message and exit -i INPUT_DIRECTORY, --input-directory INPUT_DIRECTORY
+  -h, --help                                      show this help message and exit -g GLOB, --glob GLOB                            Whether to scrape a bunch of html files on disk matched by a glob pattern rather than sourcing them from a CSV report.
+  -i INPUT_DIRECTORY, --input-directory INPUT_DIRECTORY
                                                   Directory where the HTML files are stored.
 Defaults to "content".
   -o OUTPUT, --output OUTPUT                      Path to the output report file.
 By default, the report will be printed to stdout.